 Pastoralism is an effective and productive livelihood system that makes the best use of variably distributed natural resources in often dry rangeland areas where it has a particularly strong comparative advantage over other land uses.
 In order to function well, pastoralists and their livestock need to move across the rangeland landscape to access grazing, browse, water and minerals as well as services such as markets.
 Any intervention that seeks to assist pastoralists needs to understand these movements and how best to support them.

-The One Health Units for Humans, Environment, Animals and Livelihoods (HEAL) project applies a One Health approach to human health, animal health and the environment, because they are all connected.
+The One Health Units for Humans, Environment, Animals and Livelihoods (HEAL) program applies a One Health approach to human health, animal health and the environment, because they are all connected.

-A related project, the Health of Ethiopian Animals for Rural development (HEARD) project has activities that aim to strengthen veterinary services, for which it is pivotal to understand where and what animal health services are needed including in pastoral areas.
+A related program, the Health of Ethiopian Animals for Rural development (HEARD) program has activities that aim to strengthen veterinary services, for which it is pivotal to understand where and what animal health services are needed including in pastoral areas.

-Both the HEARD and HEAL projects are working towards improving animal health services.
+Both the HEARD and HEAL programs are working towards improving animal health services.
 The latter having a broader focus where it applies a One Health approach to humans, environment, animals and livelihoods.